 - Wildlife Management

 All wildlife areas are managed to sustain the wildlife and natural communities found on the properties and to provide a full range of traditional outdoor recreational uses.
-These include hunting, fishing, trapping, hiking, nature study and berry picking.
+These include hunting, fishing, trapping, hiking and nature study.
+Edible fruits, edible nuts, wild mushrooms, wild asparagus and watercress may be removed by hand without a permit for the purpose of personal consumption by the collector.
 Dog training or trialing (hunting dog competitions) may be allowed by permit.
 A limited number of properties allow additional outdoor recreation at designated locations; like camping, bicycling, horseback riding and snowmobiling.

 Locate a state wildlife area

 Wisconsin State Fisheries Areas, Wildlife Areas, Flowages, Wild Rivers and Riverways provide critical fish and wildlife habitat along with outstanding nature based recreation.
 The department can use your help in managing these lands, including property posting, habitat improvements, litter removal, surveys, financial donations and many other activities.
 If you or your organization is interested in adopting a Fish or Wildlife Area, please submit an application to your local DNR office.
 Partner efforts will be recognized through property signage and media outreach, thanks for your support!

 Wildlife Area legal information

 Section 23.09 (2) (d) 3., State Stats., provides legislative authority and direction for the acquisition and management of state wildlife areas.
 The primary purpose of state wildlife areas as stated in this statute is to provide "areas in which any citizen may hunt, trap or fish".
 Section 23.11 (1), Stats., provides for the general care, protection and supervision of state lands.
 Section 23.30, Stats., deals with the provisions of the outdoor recreation program.